 Amazon Business is another example of its disruptive mindset, which offers purchasing solutions and exclusive benefits for registered businesses.
 Amazon proves that it doesn’t pay to ‘stay in your line’ and do what is expected of a business within your category.
 Being bolder and unique can really give your business the edge.

-Amazon are obsessive with emerging tech.
+Amazon is obsessive with emerging tech.
 Whether we’re talking delivery drones or voice technology, you can bet they’re at the forefront and using it to their advantage.

 Again, budget aside, Amazon teaches us that keeping your finger on the tech pulse is essential.
 But it’s never about tech for tech’s sake.
 We should always look at which innovations are suited to our business goals.

-It’s clear that Amazon knows exactly what they’re doing when it comes to CRM, staying current, and being disruptive.
+It’s clear that Amazon knows exactly what they’re doing when it comes to CRM, staying current, being disruptive and putting customers at the heart of strategy.

 Regardless of your business’ size or nature, Amazon’s own principles can apply to you.